 The regulatory sandbox currently targets P2P loans, Insurtech and payment technology testing (including blockchain technology), but there is not much interest in ICO products.

-So will Singapore, like many heavily regulated countries and regions, only have an interest in blockchain technology, but don’t have a great liking for its derivative ICOs?
+So will reliable money lender in Singapore, like many heavily regulated countries and regions, only have an interest in blockchain technology, but don’t have a great liking for its derivative ICOs?
 Not necessarily.

 Singapore has become one of ICO destinations overseas

 What did the Bank of Singapore say about ICO?

 On August 1, 2017, the Bank of Singapore MAS issued a public statement stating that it would supervise ICO activities involving the “Singapore Securities and Futures Act (SFA)”.

 Here are the grudges between the SFA Act and the ICO for all captains.

 If the nature of the ICO activity is the issuance of securities, it will fall within the scope of the SFA’s supervision and need to complete some prescribed procedures, such as submitting a prospectus.
 So the reason is very simple.
 Whether or not one’s own ICO is the subject of supervision depends on whether its attribute is a product defined in the Securities and Futures Act.
 Of course, there are exceptions.
 For example, small offerings, private placements and securities issued to accredited institutional investors will not be counted in the scope of SFA’s supervision.

 It is worth mentioning that if the ICO does not fall within the scope of supervision, there is no need to go through the process of issuing securities, only the ICO white paper is sufficient.
 Moreover, the Singapore government does not impose rigid requirements on the content of the white paper.
 What should be written in it is determined by the issuer of the electronic token.